CriSp: Leveraging Tread Depth Maps for Enhanced Crime-Scene Shoeprint Matching: Introduction

-{\bf Contributions.} Our paper makes three major contributions. \begin{itemize} \item We introduce the concept of matching crime-scene shoeprints to tread depth maps, leading to improved retrieval performance compared to traditional shoeprint matching methods. \item We propose a benchmarking protocol to evaluate our method against state-of-the-art approaches.
-This involves the creation of a new dataset, reprocessing of existing datasets, and defining appropriate evaluation metrics. \item We develop a spatially-aware matching method named \emph{CriSp}, which demonstrates superior performance over existing methods in both shoeprint matching and image retrieval tailored to this specific task. \end{itemize}
+{\bf Contributions.} We make three major contributions: \begin{itemize} \item We introduce the concept of matching crime-scene shoeprints to tread depth maps, aiming to facilitate forensic investigation and criminal justice. \item We propose a new benchmark consisting of a new dataset and retrieval-based evaluation protocols, allowing fair comparisons against previous methods. \item We develop a spatially-aware matching method \emph{CriSp}, yielding superior performance over existing methods. \end{itemize}